gaultier/blog/tip_of_the_day_2.md

 But why?

 Well, we basically asked the OS to give us one page of virtual memory when creating the first arena.
 Right after, we asked for a second page.
 And most often than not, the OS gives us then a page right after the first page.
 So from the OS perspective, we allocated `2 * 4096 = 8192` bytes, and wrote in the middle, so all is good.
 We wanted to write into the first arena but instead wrote into the second one accidentally.

+This behavior is however not consistent, running the programs many times will sometimes crash and sometimes not.
+It all depends if the memory pages for the different arenas are contiguous or not.

 ## The solution